Simulating realistic self-interacting dark matter models including small and large-angle scattering: Multiple scattering and time step

 Here $P_{\mathrm{osm}} < P_{\mathrm{os}} $ for $n > 1$.
-Hence, smaller time-steps slightly decrease the number of particles that have scattered only once.
+Hence, smaller time steps slightly decrease the number of particles that have scattered only once.
 Furthermore, there is a recent study by \citet{Fischer_2024b} that gives the limit for $n \to \infty$.
-We note that these equations are not straightforwardly applicable to the simulations, for example, a numerical particle can interact with multiple neighbours per time-step and $N_\mathrm{ngb}$ is not taken into account in the equations.
+We note that these equations are not straightforwardly applicable to the simulations, for example, a numerical particle can interact with multiple neighbours per time step and $N_\mathrm{ngb}$ is not taken into account in the equations.
 However, the equations provide a qualitative understanding and thus provide insight into the limitations of the simulations.

-To illustrate these limitations, we show in Fig.~\ref{fig: Multiple scattering} the fixed-angle deflection test simulated with a varying number of time-steps for a given time $t$.
-More precisely, we simulate this deflection test with a fixed angle of $\theta_0 = 0.2$ for a reference time-step of $\Delta t = 0.0012$ Gyr and other equally spaced time-steps of $\Delta t \in \{ 0.1536, 0.0768, 0.0384, 0.0192, 0.0096, 0.0048, 0.0024\}$ Gyr.
+To illustrate these limitations, we show in Fig.~\ref{fig: Multiple scattering} the fixed-angle deflection test simulated with a varying number of time steps for a given time $t$.
+More precisely, we simulate this deflection test with a fixed angle of $\theta_0 = 0.2$ for a reference time step of $\Delta t = 0.0012$ Gyr and other equally spaced time steps of $\Delta t \in \{ 0.1536, 0.0768, 0.0384, 0.0192, 0.0096, 0.0048, 0.0024\}$ Gyr.
 We use the same simulation set-up described in Sect.~\ref{subsec: Simulation setup deflection test}, a transfer cross section of $\sigma_{\mathrm{T}}/m_\chi=100 \,{\rm cm}^2\,{\rm g}^{-1}$ and $N_{\mathrm{ngb}}=16$ neighbouring particles.
 The angle distribution is the (already normalised) mean value of $8$ simulations employing different seeds for the pseudo-random number generator.